arXiv/arxiv-search/docs/source/architecture.rst

 - :mod:`search.controllers.advanced`

-These are implemented separately, rather than trying to accommodate all use-cases in one controller, because we expect search functionality to change dramatically in the future.
+These are implemented separately, rather than trying to accommodate all use-cases in one controller, because we expect user interface methods to change significantly as enhanced features are introduced.
 Each controller module implements its own classes for form handling and validation.